• Contact Info

 Primary Instructor - Spring 2018 / Spring 2019 / Fall 2020 / Fall 2021

-Analyzes special interest areas of multidisciplinary technology, arts and media research and practice.
+Analyzes special interest areas of multidisciplinary creative technology and design research and practice.
 May be repeated up to 21 total credit hours for different topics.

 • ATLS 3710 - Material Studies and Practice